CharlieApell/whack-a-mole/README.md

 ### Features Left to Implement

-- In the future i would like to expand this game with different gameplays,
+- In the future i would like to expand this game with different gameplays and add different levels of difficulties.

 ## Testing